 The microphone design has not changed much over the decades.
 Models introduced 30-40 years ago, 40-years ago, and 50 years ago are still popular.
 Engineers of the past century seem to have it right.
 Well, not quite…

-The AT5040 represents a rare breakthrough in mic design.
+The AT5040 represents a rare breakthrough in microphone design.
 Mics with large diaphragms have higher sensitivity and less noise but a limited high-frequency response.
 Mic designers discovered that a 1-inch diaphragm is the best for vocals and other applications.

 A four-part rectangular grid was created that provides more than twice as much surface area as a traditional 1-inch diaphragm.

 The four parts work together to overcome the limitations of the one large diaphragm.
-This large-diaphragm mic produces a very open, transparent, and neutral sound that can be used for vocals and percussion, and acoustic guitar.
+This mic produces a very open, transparent, and neutral sound that can be used for vocals and percussion, and acoustic guitar.
 The sound responds well to EQ, as you would expect.

 - Innovative design

-- Beautifully made
+- Beautifully designed